harshvaghanii/splitwise/readme.md

 ## **Testing**

 ### **Manual Testing**:

 - **Postman**: Used to test all API endpoints, including user registration, login, transaction creation, and balance updates.

+### Unit Testing

+1. **Repository Layer**
+    - Tested using a Docker image of the PostgreSQL database to ensure accurate data persistence and retrieval.
+    - Validated custom queries and interactions with the ```JpaRepository```.
+2. **Service Layer**
+    - Tested using the Mockito library to mock repository dependencies.
+    - Ensured business logic correctness and proper exception handling for scenarios such as unauthorized actions or resource not found.

 ---

 ## **Challenges Faced**

 1. **Repository Errors**:
     - Resolved issues with `JpaRepository` by aligning the Spring Boot version and ensuring JDK 17 compatibility.